 - Pour the mix into your pastry lined pie pan.
 Press the apples down so that there aren't any prominent pieces sticking up.

-- Next unroll the top crust over the pie dish, centering the design afterwards.
+- Next unroll the top crust over the pie dish, centering the design afterward.
 Trim the excess dough with a pair of scissors.
 Leave 1/4 hanging over the edge.
 Flour your fingers then press the edges together to form a seam.

 - Brush the backs of the heart cut-outs with water and stick them on the top of the pie crust to complete the design.